DevExpress-Examples/how-to-create-bar-button-items-and-add-a-separator-between-them-e1575/Readme.md

 ![Group Bar Items with Separators](./Images/bar-separator.jpg)

-Use this technique when you want to:
+Use [`BarItemLinkSeparator`](https://docs.devexpress.com/WPF/DevExpress.Xpf.Bars.BarItemLinkSeparator) when you want to:

 - Group related commands visually to improve toolbar clarity.
 - Separate logical blocks of actions (for example, `Undo`/`Redo` and `Copy`/`Paste`) without introducing new containers.